How to Standardize Data in R with scale() & dplyr

 Conclusion: Standardize data in R

-In conclusion, in this post, we have learned the importance of standardizing data in R and the possible methods we can use.
-Standardization is an important step in data analysis, as it helps to ensure that all variables are on the same scale, making it easier to compare and interpret the results.
+In conclusion, this post has taught us the importance of standardizing data and the possible methods we can use in R. Standardization is an important step in data analysis, as it helps to ensure that all variables are on the same scale, making it easier to compare and interpret the results.

 First, we learned some situations where we may want or need to standardize data.
 Here, we used examples from psychological research.
 We then explained what it means to standardize variables in R and the function used for standardization.